 * The primary work on use of a fixed-wing aircraft as a flying aircraft carrier in the prewar period was conducted by a Soviet aeronautical engineer named Vladimir Sergeyevich Vakhmistrov, who was originally employed by the Scientific Research Institute of the Red Air Force (NII VVS in its Russian acronym).
 He worked on various configurations of bombers carrying fighter aircraft under the "Zveno" project.
 The term "Zveno" does not translate easily; the best approximation is the term "flight", as in flight group of aircraft, the Zveno being such a group in itself.

 The authorities liked Vakhmistrov's proposal and allowed him to set up a development team under the umbrella of the Central Aerodynamics & Hydrodynamics Research Institute ("TsAGI" in its Russian acronym).
 Vakhmistrov had nailed down most of the details before going forward with his proposal, and so the first "composite aircraft Zveno" was ready to fly by the fall.
 The "Zveno-1" was based on a Tupolev TB-1 twin-engine bomber used as the carrier platform, with a Tupolev I-4 fighter perched above each wing on strut assemblies known as "spiders".
-Loading up the I-4s proved a bit problematic due to the non-availability of adequate cranes, but wooden loading ramps were thrown together and did the job.
+Loading up the I-4s proved a bit problematic due to the non-availability of cranes for the task, but wooden loading ramps were thrown together and did the job.
 The initial trial was on 3 December 1931; the flight went less than smoothly and featured some frightening complications, but the result was still judged successful.